fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 up or you may even get frozen out.
 So what could be happening?
-Well, if they want to just play around casually and have a good time it will get pretty annoying to have someone who is always nagging them over working harder.
+Well, if they want to just play around casually and have a good time it will get pretty annoying to have someone who is always nagging them about working harder.
 In such a situation the best course of action is for you to ask if this is the team for you or if you should adapt?

 ## Is It Okay to Take a Break from Studying Software Development?